JavaScript: Data Aggregation (Numbers)

 return sum;

-The main difference from regular processing is related to the logic of computing the result.
-In aggregation tasks, there is always a variable that stores the result of the loop.
-In the code above, it is sum.
-With each loop iteration, this variable changes, adding another number from the range: sum = sum + i.
+The main differences from ordinary processing are related to the logic of computing the result.
+In aggregation problems, there is always some variable that stores the result of the loop's work inside itself.
+In the code above this is sum.
+On each iteration of the loop it changes, adding the next number in the range: sum = sum + i.
 The whole process looks like this:

 let sum = 0;